Code-Institute-Submissions/howmanykittens/README.md

 Once a week Max weighs himself, and they go on <i>How Many Kittens?</i> together to see just how many kittens he has "won" this week.
 It's a fun activity that they both look forward to, and his mum uses it as a motivator for him when he is complaining about eating a healthy meal:
 "Are we going to get more kittens this week?".
+As he reaches different milestones, he discovers different cats, and has fun learning about different breeds!

 </pre>